Welcome to FullContact!

 1. Favorite your contacts

 - Do you have contacts you talk to often?
-Favorite your contacts through the ‘star’ icon.
+Favorite your contacts through the ‘star’ icon and they will always show at the top of your contact list.

 2. Manually merge your contacts